avilabon/MDEF_Albert/docs/masterProject/MP-02-OSBioMoSysProjects.md

 ![Working with communities](../images/MP_communities.PNG)

 During the course of this project, many people have been spoken to.
-Starting with the thematic reviews and pediatric reviews of the master's degree itself, to meetings with the working group and thematic workshops with researchers and coordinators of citizen science programs.
-[See acknowledgments section.](../masterProject/MP-05-PeopleAcknowledgments.md)
+From thematic reviews and periodic reviews of the master's degree itself, to meetings with the working group and thematic workshops with researchers and coordinators of citizen science programs.[See acknowledgments section.](../masterProject/MP-05-PeopleAcknowledgments.md)

 #### Understanding commercial trail cameras an other commercial devices